xiao11lam/Covid-19_forecasting_on_ASEAN_countries/README.md

 <img src="Image/June.PNG" > <br/>

 # Modeling
 For our exploration, we use  <a href="https://en.wikipedia.org/wiki/Long_short-term_memory"> LSTM</a> model to do forecastings.
+The forecasting results is based on the previous ending date the one-day after.

 <img src="Image/Long_Short-Term_Memory.svg" > <br/>